Use information barriers with OneDrive

 Effects of changes to user segments or information barrier policies

-If a compliance administrator changes an existing policy, the change may impact the compatibility of the segments associated with a site.
+If a compliance administrator changes an existing policy, the change may impact the compatibility of the segments associated with the OneDrive.
 For example, segments that were once compatible may no longer be compatible.
 A SharePoint admin must change the segments associated with an affected site accordingly.
 Learn how to create an information barriers policy compliance report in PowerShell.